plrg-bristol/fir/index.md

 <p style="text-align:right">
 <i>Fun in the Afternoon / S-REPLS 13</i><br>
-<i>Wednesday 1st November, <a href="https://engine-shed.co.uk" target="_blank">Engine Shed</a>, <a href="https://goo.gl/maps/4UMxDXYtNHgmGscm9" target="_blank">Bristol BS1 6QH</a></i>
+<i>Wednesday 1st November, 10am - 5pm, <a href="https://engine-shed.co.uk" target="_blank">Engine Shed</a>, <a href="https://goo.gl/maps/4UMxDXYtNHgmGscm9" target="_blank">Bristol BS1 6QH</a></i>
 </p>

-*S-REPLS* is a regular meeting, based in the south of England, for anyone with an interest in the semantics and implementation of programming languages.  *Fun in the Afternoon* is a seminar on functional programming and related topics.
+*<a href="https://srepls.github.io" target="_blank">S-REPLS</a>* is a regular meeting, based in the south of England, for anyone with an interest in the semantics and implementation of programming languages.  *Fun in the Afternoon* is a seminar on functional programming and related topics.
 This site describes the arrangements for a joint meeting of these two communities at Bristol Engine Shed in November 2023.

 ### Keynotes

  * *Bob Atkey*, University of Strathclyde
  * *Ákos Hajdu*, Meta/WhatsApp

 ### Attendance

-The meeting will take place from 10am to 5pm on Wednesday 1st of November in The Engine Shed, Bristol BS1 6QH.
+The meeting will take place from 10am to 5pm on Wednesday 1st of November in <a href="https://engine-shed.co.uk/" target="_blank">Engine Shed</a>, <a href="https://goo.gl/maps/4UMxDXYtNHgmGscm9" target="_blank">Bristol BS1 6QH</a>.
 Attendance is free of charge, and both refreshments and lunch will be provided.
 We ask that you sign up using the following form in order to estimate catering requirements.

 ### Travel